 The Inn has been featured on The Food Network’s “Throwdown With Bobby Flay”, HGTV’s “If Walls Could Talk”, and boasts being the only domestic prize destination on BedandBreakfast.com’s first ever B&B week on Wheel of Fortune in January 2008.
-Most recently in 2011, LimeRock Inn received an Editor’s Choice Award from Yankee Magazine for “Best Wrap-Around Porch” and won a second feature award, “Best Location for Walking to Shops/Dining”, by Lanier Bed & Breakfast.
+LimeRock Inn is a five time (2010-2014) Certificate of Excellence Award Winner from Trip Advisor by consistently rating in the top 1%.
+In 2013, LimeRock Inn received the acclaimed Reader’s Choice Award – Best B&B in Maine from DownEast Magazine.
+Additional awards and accolades include Editor’s Choice Award from Yankee Magazine for “Best Wrap-Around Porch” and a second feature award, “Best Location for Walking to Shops/Dining”, by Lanier Bed & Breakfast.
 Frank and PJ are most proud of the latter designation as being guest generated.

 Guest Rooms, Amenities and rates: The eight guest rooms are named after regional islands or architecture elements.
 All offer luxury baths, some with whirlpool baths or claw foot soaking tub.
 Room décor varies from luxurious and ornate to cottage-style charm.
 There are five queen and three king-sized beds.
 The Fox Island room offers a European king bed that can be set as twins.
 Trundled daybeds and a sleeper sofa allow for even more flexibility in sleeping arrangements.
 The Inn’s premier guest room, Grand Manan, boasts a wood burning fireplace and two-person whirlpool tub.